Skip to main content

 Elsevier

 Not yet Transformative.
+A UK agreement is expected to be in place in 2024.
 Authors acknowledging grants will need to verify that the output will comply with their funder's policy and that they can access any publishing funds.

 Institute of Electrical Engineers (IEEE) prepayment account: